SEO For Roofers

 Website Security

-Or you can click on the blue lock icon in the address bar, and it will tell you if the website is secure and if it has a certificate.
-Google thinks websites with a certificate are more trustworthy because data is encrypted, which makes it harder to steal or hack into and as a result, it rewards these websites with better rankings in search results.
+Your website should have an SSL certificate.
+If it does, the web address will start with "https://" — you can also click the lock icon in your browser's address bar to check.
+Google sees websites with an SSL certificate as more trustworthy because data is encrypted, which makes it harder to hack.
+As a result, it rewards these websites with better rankings in search results.

 Check with your web hosting company to see if they include an SSL certificate with your hosting service.
 If not, you can get a free or low-cost certificate from an SSL certificate authority like HubSpot.